Charity Scott

 Scott came from a family of legal scholars, including her grandfather Austin Wakeman Scott.
-She grew up on the campus of Stanford University and in Westfield, New York, and attended Stanford University and Harvard Law School.
-After private legal practice in Baltimore and Atlanta, she first taught at the Emory University Business School and then joined the law faculty at GSU in 1988.
+She grew up on the campus of Stanford University and in Westfield, New York.
+She attended Stanford University (BA in comparative literature) and graduated cum laude from Harvard Law School (J.D.) in 1979.
+After private legal practice in Baltimore and Atlanta, she first taught at the Emory University Business School and then joined the law faculty at Georgia State University (GSU) in 1988.